 - fiber also aids in slowing down the rate at which carbs are converted into blood sugar, making red rice one of the foods with a low glycemic index.
 This means your blood glucose does not shoot up as when you eat white rice.

-What you will need for stir-fried red rice
+What you will need for the fried red rice

-How to cook the red rice with Thai flavors
+How to cook the fried rice with egg and Thai flavors

 Peel the outer layer of the lemongrass stalks, chop them into 2-inch pieces with diagonal cuts (you can see them in the first picture, peeking from the left top corner) and lightly smash them with the flat part of your knife.
 Break the kaffir lime leaves into lobes (they are double-lobed leaves).